k2view-academy/K2View-Academy/articles/01_fabric_overview/02_fabric_glossary.md

 <h4><strong>SOR<strong>
 </td>
 <td width="482">
 <p>System of Record, refers to the source system / application.
-This functionality enables running a single transaction on a specific LU table of the Instance ID, or on the (common) Reference table.&nbsp;This functionality enables Fabric to become the master of the data rather than syncing data from external systems.</p>
+This functionality enables running a single transaction on a specific LU table of the Instance ID, or on the (common) Reference table.
+This functionality enables Fabric to become the master of the data rather than syncing data from external systems.</p>
 </td>
 </tr>
 <tr>